 The above are strategies that are specifically intended for driving traffic to affiliate links, and this is the reason why WordPress won’t allow you to run any of them.

-One of the easiest and the most accepted way to get started with an affiliate program is Amazon!
+One of the easiest and the most accepted ways to get started with an affiliate program is Amazon!
 For more info, read the support documentation that includes precise directions for adding Amazon Affiliate links to your WordPress content.

 WordPress sponsored posts are any type of content that promotes a specific product or service, which you’re encouraged to post by the company or individual who makes/sells/provides it.

-Incorporating this type of content on your site in most of the cases results in some kind of compensation for you or your company in the form of payment, freebies, etc.
+Incorporating this type of content on your WordPress site in most of the cases results in some kind of compensation for you or your company in the form of payment, freebies, etc.